Operational Resilience

 Overview

-ECB CROE — Cyber Resilience Oversight Expectations for Financial Market Infrastructures is a supervisory framework that establishes cybersecurity expectations for financial market infrastructures (FMIs) operating in the European Union.
-The framework defines principles and expectations for cyber resilience to protect critical financial systems and maintain the stability of EU financial markets.
+ECB CROE — Cyber Resilience Oversight Expectations for Financial Market Infrastructures is a supervisory framework that establishes standardized expectations for the cyber resilience of financial market infrastructures (FMIs), supporting the stability and security of critical financial services.
+This framework aims to strengthen organizations’ ability to prevent, respond to, and recover from cyber incidents that could impact the wider financial system.

 Why it Matters